alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 FlatMap : IO<T> -> (T -> IO<TResult>) -> IO<TResult>
 ```

-Calling `FlatMap` constructs another `IO`; it does not run the first operation or invoke the next callback.
+Calling `FlatMap` builds another `IO`; it does not run the first operation or invoke the next callback.
 Those things happen only when the resulting program is run.

 This article implements that model as a small synchronous wrapper around `Func<T>`.
 The wrapper gives the thunk a meaningful type, an explicit execution boundary, and composition operations.

 ## A small `IO<T>`

-A monad-shaped API needs a way to place an existing value in the context and a way to compose context-producing functions.
+To support this style of composition, the type needs two basic operations: one to wrap an existing value as `IO<T>`, and one to chain functions that themselves return `IO<...>`.
 Here those operations are named `Pure` and `FlatMap`. `Delay` serves a separate purpose: it suspends a computation.

 ```csharp
 public sealed class IO<T>